Houston toad: Threats

-Invasive species such as the fire ant consume the Houston toad and therefore creating a decline in their population.
+Invasive species such as the red imported fire ant (Solenopsis invicta) consume Houston toads, particularly juveniles, and may also impact the toads' food supply by altering availability of preferred invertebrate prey.

-Houston toads can withstand

 Conservation status

 By 1960, the Houston toads were unable to be located and in 1970, the Houston toad was federally listed as an endangered species.
 It was determined that they were extirpated from the Houston, Texas area by the 1960s, likely coincident with the severe drought of the 1950s and concurrent development of its forested habitat in that region.
 A population that was once in the tens of thousands was down to a mere 3,000.

 The largest known chorusing groups persist in Bastrop County, but the choruses monitored in Bastrop State Park showed a dramatic decline during the mid-1990s, with little recovery of those numbers since then.
 Importantly, that state park is the only public land that supports consistent chorusing from year to year of the Houston toad.
 However, even there, the total numbers are very low.

 Conservation groups are working with private landowners in Bastrop County to protect and restore Houston toad habitat, but even if recovery were to be achieved in Bastrop County, this effort would not have achieved recovery for the species.
 Efforts toward active conservation efforts in the remaining Houston toad occupied counties and even efforts within counties from which the toad has been extirpated are needed.

 In spring 2008, the Lost Pines Habitat Conservation Plan was approved by the United States Fish and Wildlife Service.
 The plan describes a management and recovery plan for the Houston toad in designated habitat in Bastrop County.

 In September 2011, the Bastrop County Complex fire devastated a large part of the Houston toad's habitat.
 The majority of Bastrop State Park, and much of the central "core" of the occupied habitat within central Bastrop County were affected by severe and catastrophic fire intensities, with large forested areas charred by the fire.
 The Lost Pines Forest was heavily affected by the fire.

-The Houston Zoo maintains a 1200 square foot captive breeding colony of the Houston toad and released over one million eggs in 2018.
+The Houston Zoo maintains a 1200-square-foot captive breeding colony of the Houston toad and released over one million eggs in 2018.